ID#5512 made on

 LEED BD+C: New Construction

-If Green-e rated power is not available in the project's region, other sources of green power may be eligible for consideration.
-The alternative source must satisfy the criteria of the Green-e program, which is detailed on page 163 of the LEED Reference Guide (formatted version of June 2001).
-When submitting your documentation, have the program director of the Windsource Program of Xcel Energy write a letter addressing all the key requirements of the Green-e program.
-Also include a copy of the two-year contract for green power for the full building load.
-In summary, the requirements to satisfy this credit are as follows: 1.
-Period: Sign a two-year contract to purchase renewable power.
-2. Amount: The full building load should be from renewable sources.
-3. Criteria: Specify Green-e certified power or comparable renewable energy that satisfies the five rules established by the Green-e Program.
+Per CIR 0214-EAc60-122101, if Green-e rated power is not available in the project's region, other sources of green power may be eligible for consideration.
+The alternative source must satisfy the criteria of the Green-e program, which is detailed on page 163 of the LEED Reference Guide (June 2001 Edition).
+From your brief description the power appears to meet some of the requirements of the reference standard although you do not specifically address the blending, emissions and nuclear issues.
+When submitting your documentation, have the program director of the Colorado Springs Utilities Green Power program write a letter addressing ALL the key requirements of the Green-e program.
+Also include a copy of the two-year contract for green power.
+For LEED v2.0, this contract should be for the full building load.
+As Green-e requires the product to contain at least 50% renewables, if using another program that is 100% renewable wind power, the contract could be for 50% of the building load.
+Applicable Internationally.

 Related Addenda (Corrections & Interpretations)